hapax/hapax.github.io/assets/simple-physics.md

 rather elaborate way to reproduce things we already know: volumes have dimension $L^3$, areas $L^2$, curves $L$ and points $L^0$.
 Usually, we can tell what's going on immediately by drawing a picture!
-But there is more in heaven and earth than are dreamt of in your everyday experience.
+But there are more things in heaven and earth than are dreamt of by your everyday experience.

 ### 4.3.
 Power laws <a id="sec-4-3" name="sec-4-3"></a>